SumoLogic/sumologic-documentation/docs/contributing/index.md

 ---
 slug: /contributing
-title: Contribute to Sumo Docs
+title: Contributing to Sumo Logic Docs
 description: Learn how to provide feedback and contribute to Sumo Logic Docs, an open source project.
 ---